 “While invention requires the creation of new ideas, processes or products, innovation moves one step further and requires implementation of the inventive act.
 Innovation also implies a value system which seeks to derive a positive outcome from the inventive act.
 For example, actions which lead to a negative performance metric would not be considered innovative, even if they met the requirements of novelty and enabling actions.”

-The simple definition of Tim Kastelle concentrates more to the process:
+The simple definition of innovation thought leader Tim Kastelle concentrates more to the process:

 “Innovation is the process of idea management.”

 Innovation exists everywhere, but organizations typical want it to be systematic and repeatable and not depending on happenstance.
-Therefore, we want to stress that successful innovation is systematic, continuous, process based approach for organizations which want to succeed in their marketplace.
+Therefore, we want to stress that successful innovation is systematic, continuous, process based approach for organizations which want to succeed in their marketplace by providing enhanced functionality to their customers.
 Second aspect of innovation which is not covered in the definitions above is the key inputs to the process: business strategy and customer feedback.
 Therefore, we have compiled the following definition:

 “Innovation combines the objectives of organizational strategy and needs of customers to a portfolio of ideas which are actively managed to maximize the positive impact to the organization.”